peperonie35/TTGO-T-MatchWatch/README.md

 I took bits from https://github.com/wfdudley/T-watch-2020 (I stole some functions and stuff)

-I used https://github.com/Bellafaire/Android-Companion-App-For-BLE-Devices companion app for BLE and some code from https://github.com/Bellafaire/ESP32-Smart-Watch to implement it

 It uses the following libraries: TTGO TWatch Library, ArduinoJson, AceTime, NTPClient

 <h2>How to install ?</h2>